 When using limited options, it is important to be firm and to let your child know that the decision he/she makes must be respected.

 2) Set limits

-A second option that may work well is to set a time-frame and ask your child to decide when they perform a given task/action.
+A second option that may work well is to set a timeframe and ask your child to decide when they will perform a given task/action.